Anindya-Prithvi/nvim-configs/README.md

+[DEPRECATED]: Not crossplatform enough.
+Line endings shouldn't be a problem in 2023; https://github.com/neovim/neovim/issues/11205

 Presenting my dotfiles for neovim.
 I made a few small scripts to reduce some time in CP.
 Not that I solve all ABCDEF in div1 but while using VSCode (another pog editor) the language services, completions, and a whole new electron window seems tooooooo bloaty.
 So, I decided to write my own bloat (jk).
 This configuration is becoming IDE like everyday.
 You might edit it for yourself anyways.

 # Prerequisites